Jordanian Highlands: Ecology

 A semi-arid steppe zone lies between 600 and 800 meters elevation on the eastern slope of the mountains, where rainfall is between 200 and 350 mm annually.
 In the drier southern mountains the eastern steppe zone extends up to 1100 or 1200 meters elevation.
 There is a narrower steppe zone on the western slopes between the upper-elevation Mediterranean forests and the lower-elevation deserts of the Jordan Rift Valley.
 Predominant steppe plants are low shrubs, particularly Artemisia herba-alba, and grasses.

 Desert vegetation is found in the Jordan Rift Valley, the southern highlands, and the eastern plateau where average annual rainfall is 200 mm or less.

+Protected areas include Ajloun Forest Reserve, Dibeen Forest Reserve, and Dana Biosphere Reserve.